Aviral3888/Aviral3888/README.md

 -   **Exploring the AI Frontier:** I am fascinated by the intersection of AI and web development.
 I have worked on projects that involve:
     -   **LLM Integration:** Using APIs from **Gemini 2.5 Pro** and **Claude Sonnet** for intelligent response generation.
     -   **Automated Data Extraction:** Leveraged **Google's Document AI** to accurately extract key-value pairs (e.g., name, address, DOB) from unstructured KYC documents and structure the output into clean JSON.
-    -   **AI-Assisted Development:** Enhancing my workflow with tools like **Cursor Pro, GitHub Copilot, and Replit.ai** to accelerate development and improve code quality.
+    -   **AI-Assisted Development:** Enhancing my workflow with tools like **Cursor, GitHub Copilot, and Replit.ai** to accelerate development and improve code quality.
 ---

 ## 🛠️ Tech Arsenal